“My Husband Flirts Too Much With Our Neighbor”

 And, you know, you may need to step things up, too, and give him more attention and assurance that you find him attractive and impressive so that he’s not as eager to find that attention elsewhere.
 If you’re able, more frequent quality time together — date nights, weekend getaways, and longer vacations — away from the distractions of your day-to-day life would probably go a long way.

 Eh, I think you’re being a bit of a Scrooge.
-Ten years ago I would have found something like what you’re describing more tacky than I find it now.
+Fifteen years ago I would have found something like what you’re describing more tacky than I find it now.
 But life has changed — we move a lot more for one thing, making the keeping of addresses more challenging than ever, we have more demands on our time and energy, and we’re more dependent on technology and new media to maintain social connections and ease some of our organizational challenges.
 (Plus, who keeps contact info in actual address books anymore?!).

 I think you need to appreciate this request for what it is — someone asking for help in expressing holiday greetings.
 It’s a modernized version of honoring a longstanding tradition where the only thing that is asked of a potential recipient is to share his or her address.
 It’s not like you’re being asked to send money or donate to a cause or forward a chain letter or any other host of mild modern annoyances that might be a greater imposition than simply opting in or opting out of receiving a card.
 If you don’t want to participate, then don’t.
 But I think there are other things more worthy of your side-eye than something as harmless as this.